 Why is it important for your loved one to be accountable for his or her actions?

 How can you determine if you are really supporting your loved one in recovery, rather than enabling his or her misbehavior?

 Giving Our Support and Encouragement

 Our loved ones face many trials in their efforts to recover.
 They may feel broken, defective, and unworthy of God’s love and our love.
-They can lose hope that they will ever be clean again or recover from their addiction.
-In order to change, they need hope for the future and reassurance that they are worth the required effort needed to change.
+They can lose hope that they will ever be clean again.
+In order to change, they need hope for the future and reassurance that they are worth the required effort.
 Our role isn’t to recover for them but to encourage and love them as they work toward recovery.
 Expressing our faith in the Savior and supporting our loved ones in their honest efforts to change can help them progress toward recovery.